 Hyphen – In general, use a hyphen when a compound modifier – two or more words that express a single concept – precedes a noun except the adverb very and all adverbs that end in –ly.
 Whole-grain foods are recommended for more fiber.
 Canola is grown in the north-central region of the U.S. Establish a three- to five-year management program.

-Internet – Capitalize the word.
-The Internet is the network that makes the Web and e-mail possible.
+internet – Lowercase the word.
+The internet is the network that makes the web and email possible.
 The three words are not interchangeable.